Learning to breathe and listen to the body are key to practice correctly this sport

 Here, you will find five of the top tips:

 - Less is more: if you are new in the sport, it is advisable to start with short distances and few times a week.
 Some trainers suggest making a calendar, marking two or three days a week in which the sporting activity will take place.
 Running short distances and walking when you feel the need to do so during training, help to condition the body and make pleasant the first experiences, aspect that will increase the chances of returning to jog in later days.
 If very long runs are scheduled, running very fast, or doing the exercise every day, it will be more likely that the activity only becomes a passing attempt.
+Make sure you wear comfortable clothing, have a look at this post for help finding the best running tights for you.

 - Mind and body alignment: This may not seem necessary, run requires special equipment as in any sport.
 Having proper shoes, clothes, and take a conscious posture, are crucial for the activity to avoid injury.
 It is not necessary to concentrate on the old technique of putting the heels first and neither should the movement of the arms be exaggerated with each step.
 When jogging, it must be done naturally and aligned according to the characteristics of each person.
 Stepping incorrectly can cause stress on the knees, hips, and lower back.